sammchardy/python-binance/README.rst

 - Implementation of all General, Market Data and Account endpoints.
 - Asyncio implementation
 - Testnet support for Spot, Futures and Vanilla Options
-- Simple handling of authentication include RSA keys
+- Simple handling of authentication include RSA and EDDSA keys
 - No need to generate timestamps yourself, the wrapper does it for you
 - Response exception handling
 - Websocket handling with reconnection and multiplexed connections